Top 10 Deck Styles and How to Choose the Right One for Your Home

 • Higher construction costs due to additional structural requirements

-• More complex building process
+• More complex building process requiring engineering review

 5. Attached Pergola Deck